ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolPoint.rst

 -------------

-.. py:method:: locate_in_system_with_rate(self, epoch: typing.Any, system: IVectorGeometryToolSystem) -> IVectorGeometryToolPointLocateInSystemWithRateResult
+.. py:method:: locate_in_system_with_rate(self, epoch: typing.Any, system: IVectorGeometryToolSystem) -> AnalysisWorkbenchPointLocateInSystemWithRateResult
     :canonical: ansys.stk.core.vgt.IVectorGeometryToolPoint.locate_in_system_with_rate

     Locates the point's position and velocity in a specified coordinate system.